richkuz/schema-tools/README.md

 - Accept script names with or without the `.painless` extension
 - Handle cases where the script doesn't exist gracefully

-### Generate a diff_output.txt for a given index

-The `diff_output.txt` is helpful to see schema change diffs across revisions when opening PRs.

-Run `rake 'schema:diff[products-3]'` to generate a new `diff_output.txt` file between the latest revision of `products-3` and the previous revision.

-Run `rake 'schema:diff[products-3/revisions/5]'` to generate a new `diff_output.txt` file between revision 5 of `products-3` and the previous revision.

-Running `rake schema:migrate` will also generate a `diff_output.txt` for each index it migrates.

 ### Apply a schema change to Staging and Production

 Run GitHub Actions for your branch to prepare a given environment.
-The actions use the  `migrate` task underneath.
+The actions use the  `schema:migrate` task underneath.

 GitHub Actions:
 - OpenSearch Staging Migrate
 - OpenSearch Production Migrate

-#### Migrate with zero downtime

-To migrate with zero downtime:
-- Run the migration action to reindex data to the new index
-- Update your applications to use the new index
-- Run `rake schema:catchup` to migrate any new data that came in since the migration last ran

-GitHub Actions:
-- OpenSearch Staging Catchup
-- OpenSearch Production Catchup

 ### Delete an index

-Run `rake 'schema:close[indexname]'` to close an index.
+Run `rake 'schema:close[index_name]'` to close an index.
 This will prevent reads and writes to the index.
 Verify that the application can operate with the index in a closed state before deleting it.

-Run `rake 'schema:delete[indexname]'` to hard-delete an index.
+Run `rake 'schema:delete[index_name]'` to hard-delete an index.
 For safety, this task only hard-deletes indexes that are closed.

+Run `rake 'schema:close[alias_name]'` to close all indexes in an alias.

+Run `rake 'schema:delete[alias_name]'` to delete an alias and leave its indexes untouched.

 GitHub Actions:
 - OpenSearch Staging Close Index
 - OpenSearch Production Close Index
 - OpenSearch Staging Delete Index
 - OpenSearch Production Delete Index

-## FAQ

-Why doesn't this use index aliases?
-- Using an alias circumvents pinning applications to a specific index schema version.
-- When migrating to a new index, applications often need to deploy new code to support reading/writing to the new index.
-Explicit index names enable applications to pin to a specific version of an index and switch to new versions when they are ready.